Dodger Stadium: 1988 National League Championship Series

+2017 World Series

+Until 2017, Dodger Stadium had never hosted a seventh game of the World Series.
+The Dodgers lost Game 7 of the 2017 World Series to the Houston Astros, 5-1.

 2020 postseason games

 In keeping with the decision of Major League Baseball to schedule postseason games for neutral, "bubble" sites in light of the COVID-19 pandemic, Dodger Stadium hosted all games between the Houston Astros and the Oakland Athletics in the 2020 American League Division Series.

 The 2020 World Series, which pitted the Dodgers against the Tampa Bay Rays, was played in the neutral site of Globe Life Field in Arlington, Texas.
 To accommodate local fans, Dodger Stadium staff set up two 60 ft high HD video screens in the parking lot and allowed up to 950 cars to enter for each World Series game.
 An entrance fee of $75 per car was charged, with no more than 6 occupants per car.
 Audio play-by-play was broadcast over an FM station.
 No food or drink was sold, and participants were prohibited from bringing alcohol or "partying away from their car".
 An estimated 2,000 fans attended each game.